zarthur/CSCC-Fundamentals-Android-Notes/week_07_08/readme.md

 | void finalize()            | Finalize the current object                            |
 | String toString()          | Return a string representation of the current object   |

+Let's look at the euals() method; the online Java documentation has more information about the other methods.
 The `==` and `!=` operators compare two primitive values for equality or inequality.
 With reference types, these operators check if objects refer to the same object.
 Two objects are equal in this sense if they occupy the same location in memory.
 This is known as an **identity check** and two objects that are equal based on an identity check are said to have reference equality.
 Often, this type of equality is not what we mean when we say two things are equal.
 For example, if we have a class that represents contact information with name and email fields, we might say that two contacts are "equal" if the name and email fields are the same.
 The equals() method in the Object class compares references, so we need to override the method if we want to compare objects' fields.

 Consider the following example: